 Third grade is when kids learn, or should learn, some of the most important things about the English language.
-It's when they figure out how not to get laughed at by people in board meetings or in casual conversation.
-If you don't want your kid getting made fun of when he or she is all grown up, sending emails or whatever will be the main mode of communication in 20 years, you should make sure they pay attention in their third grade grammar lessons.
+It's when they figure out the fundamentals so they won't get laughed at later by people in board meetings or in casual conversation.
+If you don't want your kid to struggle when he or she is grown up, writing reports or sending emails (or whatever will be the main mode of communication in 20 years), you should make sure they pay attention in their third-grade grammar lessons.

 3rd Grade Grammar

 Punctuation is somehow the most clumsy and elegant thing about English.
 All those squiggly lines that mean nothing by themselves but give meaning to everything around them are tripped over constantly by otherwise intelligent adults.
 But fear not!
 Your third grader needn't face the same shame and humiliation!

 A question mark ends any sentence that asks for information, even rhetorically.

 Do you have any idea what this means?!

 The last example doubles some termination punctuation by letting the exclamation point into the mix.
 What's great about question marks and exclamation points is that they are termination punctuation marks only in narrative writing.
 In dialog, on the other hand, you can stick them anywhere you want for effect.
 Different writers have different styles when it comes to creating dialog.
 In narration, though, an exclamation point or question mark ends a sentence.